 Casinos have been surrounded by an aura of luxury and glamour for many years, and they just seem to be getting better and better with time.
 Countries around the globe have been upping the ante when it comes to casino resorts with many finding a way to combine all the best bits of a luxury holiday with the elegance and fun of a casino gambling trip.
-Mvideoslots.com, the number one online source for everything related to online casinos, from the best slot sites, to how to win big on progressive jackpots, pick out their top five luxury casino resorts around the world to visit in 2021.
+Casino Online, the number one online source for everything related to new online casinos, pick out their top five luxury casino resorts around the world to visit in 2021.

 Bellagio, Las Vegas